 “Second, read the label – you want as little sugar as possible (2-3g per 100ml is a good guide), and make sure it’s free from stevia and made with real fruit.”

-“Third, you want a living strain of probiotics – so look for words like proven probiotics or colony forming units.”
+“Third, you want a living strain of probiotics – so look for words like live cultures + probiotics or colony forming units.”

 Cheers to your health!